 The shift to next generation fuels expected above may generate demand for refurbishment and replacement of vessels owned by MC in the future, but as switching to next generation fuels and developing supply infrastructure will accelerate after 2030, the extra cost borne by MC for such refurbishment and replacement of vessels currently owned by MC is expected to be very limited.
 We will seek out fresh new business opportunities by monitoring trends in the switchover to next-generation fuels, performance, costs and infrastructure, as well as the price of constructing new ships, freight rates and the state of supply systems.
 In the bigger business picture, the additional costs associated with the fuel required for operation will remain incumbent on the shipper/operator, which will limit the risk to MC.

-In 2020, MC teamed up with six domestic partner companies to establish the e5 Consortium, which aims to set up a new shipping infrastructure service by spearheading various initiatives to develop, realize and promote zero-emission electric propulsion ships.
-By developing and introducing advanced vessels, we will make our business more sustainable and add value to the coastal shipping industry.
+By exploring new business targeting next generation fuels such as hydrogen and anmonia, and developing and introducing advanced vessels, MC will make our business more sustainable and add value to the coastal shipping industry.